A crisp meaty pizza topped with savory flank steak, nutty baby portabella mushrooms, creamy Gorgonzola Cheese, and tart Balsamic reduction.

 - London Broil Steak or Flank Steak: I have used both London Broil Steak and Flank Steak to make this pizza.
 A beef skirt will also work well as an option.
 Marinate the steak for at least 30 minutes before starting the pizza.

-- Baby Portabella Mushrooms: Pictured above is a mixture of baby portabella mushrooms and a chef blend.
-When I went to the store that day, there were not as many baby bellas as I needed.
+- Baby Portabella Mushrooms: Pictured above is a mixture of baby Portabella mushrooms and a chef blend.
 Mushrooms tend to reduce in size considerably when cooked, so consider buying more mushrooms than you think you need.

 - Gorgonzola: There are subtle differences between blue/green cheeses.
-I chose gorgonzola because I find it creamier and milder in "funk," for lack of a better term for the blue or green mold these cheeses have within them.
+I chose gorgonzola because it is creamier and milder in "funk."

-- Sundried Tomato Pesto (not shown): I went with a richer tangier sundried tomato pesto instead of pizza sauce.
-The pesto gives this pizza a fantastic amount of flavor and punch.
+- Sundried Tomato Pesto (not shown): The pesto gives this pizza a fantastic amount of flavor and punch.

 - Season the meat.
 Let it marinate for at least 30 minutes to an hour.
 Then sear the meat to medium rare.
 Once seared, remove the meat from the pan and let it rest.